 Housing all important customer details, a well-integrated Customer Relationship Management (CRM) system should be central to the sales process at any auto dealership.
 Pulling together all lead engagement and follow-up details, reports from the CRM allow Sales Managers and GMs to track lead engagement across the dealership.

 Make sure your sales team is using the CRM daily and logging 100% of leads and customer interactions.
 On average, 17% of leads go unlogged in the CRM, which means you could be missing key insights and sales opportunities if you are not requiring employees to log customer data.
 If lead insights are not being logged correctly, you risk customers becoming frustrated with repeat conversations and details getting lost between calls, chats, and in-person conversations.
-Start by implementing routine training and requirements for your sales team and tracking input if you haven’t done so already.
+Start by implementing routine training and requirements for your sales team, or save the headache and add Foureyes Safety Net.

 6. Sales Intelligence